 A company’s success depends greatly on the information they send out about their products.
 Further, the mode of doing so plays a huge role in the impact it creates on the audience’s mind.

 There are a variety of ways to publicize your products, but the two most reliable and preferred are Advertising and Public Relations.
 Choosing one from between the two usually puts businesses in a bind.
 That’s exactly what we are here to help you with.
+If you are a beginner in digital marketing marketing, and want to gain expertise, check out our digital marketing certifications from top universities.

 Let’s look at the definitions of Advertising and Public Relations before we dive into the distinctions between them to determine which is the right for you.